Compile-time checking of non-allocating functions

 The following settings are mostly for testing and debugging of the analysis.

-The check can be controlled by the compiler flag -zero-alloc-check
+The check can be controlled by the compiler flag -zero-alloc-check with the following

 arguments:

-build as usual for the entire project or on a
+The flag can be passed to dune build as usual for the entire project or on a

 per-library basis.
-For example, to disable regular and opt
+For example, to disable regular and opt checks:

 (ocamlopt_flags (:standard -zero-alloc-check none)